jordandeklerk/moderndid/docs/source/dev/contributing.rst

 Before contributing
 ===================

-Welcome to didpy!
+Welcome to doublediff!
 Before contributing to the project, please ensure you understand our contribution process.

 Contributing code
 =================